openshift/csi-driver-shared-resource/README.md

 - Survival of shared resource data with CSI driver restarts/upgrades.
 - Multiple `SharedSecret`/`SharedConfig` volumes within a `Pod`.
 Also supports nested volume mounts within a container.
+- Reserve a cluster-scoped share name to a specific `Secret` or `ConfigMap`.

 The following CSI interfaces are implemented: